Skip to content

 Penang Hill

 Penang Hill is the hottest tourist destination of Penang.
 It’s a perfect escape from the city crowd.
-There are a number of activities to do in Penang Hill including skywalk, little village and praying at temples.
-The Penang Hill Train station offers two tickets to the visitors; one for fast lane which cost RM 80 (20 USD) and the general lane which cost RM 30 (8 USD).
-If you buy the general lane ticket, you have to stand in long queues for an hour or half in hot weather before you get into train whereas, in the fast lane, you don’t have to wait at all.
-Keeping the hot and humid weather in mind, we went for fast lane ticket and entered into the funicular train without waiting for even a minute.
+There are a number of activities to do in Penang Hill including skywalks, a little village, and praying at temples.
+The Penang Hill Train station offers two tickets to the visitors; one for the fast lane which costs RM 80 (20 USD) and the general lane which costs RM 30 (8 USD).
+If you buy the general lane ticket, you have to stand in long queues for an hour or half in hot weather before you get on the train whereas, in the fast lane, you don’t have to wait at all.
+Keeping the hot and humid weather in mind, we went for a fast lane ticket and entered into the funicular train without waiting for even a minute.

 Funicular Train Route